acmbpdc/git-guide/docs/workshop.md

 ## So what is GitHub?

 Git is to GitHub like a car is to car parking, a video is to YouTube, a photo is to Instagram.
-GitHub is simply a platform built on top of Git, which allows you to store your code in the cloud, collaborate with others, and track changes to your code.
+GitHub is simply a platform built to store Git repositories (folders), which allows you to store your code in the cloud, collaborate with others, and track changes to your code.

 Over the years GitHub has become synonymous with developers, with so many new features added in, GitHub goes beyond simply hosting Git repositories.
-It has several collaboration features, codespaces (Virtual Machines), web hosting, and much more.
+It has several other features such as collaboration, codespaces (Virtual Machines), web hosting, and much more.

 ## Getting Started

 If you are using your local machine you can follow the instructions on [this page](https://git-scm.com/downloads) to install git.
 There are a few more steps to get your account details setup, but for today we are going to use GitHub's web interface to get started.

 GitHub offers free access to a computer on the cloud, a feature known as GitHub codespaces.
 This is a great way to get started with coding and GitHub without having to install anything on your local machine.
-[You can access it by clicking on the `.` button on the top right of the repository and selecting `Codespaces`](https://github.com/codespaces).
+You can access it by clicking on the `.` key on any repository or selecting `Codespaces` on GitHub.

 You will need to have or create a GitHub account to use GitHub Codespaces.
 If you don't have one, you can create one [here](https://github.com/signup).
 Please use your college email which will be useful for next steps.